Manishearth/gstreamer-presentation/talk.md

 ♫

-Webaudio is an API for playing, decoding, processing, and synthesizing audio from Javascript.
+Webaudio is a Web API for playing, decoding, processing, and synthesizing audio from Javascript.
 These days it's pretty widely supported.

-It uses a modular routing model for audio processing
+It uses a modular routing model for audio processing.

+Typically `<audio>` elements are used for simple audio playback, and you use WebAudio for when you're looking to do some audio processing.

 §